 I am about peace, having a good time while still throwing the most offensive joke out there to see if anyone can match me.

-I look forward to entertaining you with topics surrounding love, sex, relationships, marriage, long-term partnerships, or whatever else comes to our mind on Wednesdays.
+I look forward to entertaining you with topics surrounding love, sex, relationships, marriage, long-term partnerships, or whatever else comes to our mind on Fridays.
 Thank you for allowing this Hispanic kid from the hood in New Jersey live out his dream on a network that believes in what they’re building.

 Emily Paton: Contributor